dkvz/certificate-expiration-checker/README.md

 - [ ] I've been reading extern crate is no longer needed, is that true?
 - [ ] Check and document the rust autoformat tool, I think there's something available through cargo install or component add or something.
 - [ ] In main.rs I think I should use crate::{ProcessedCert} - To check.
+- [ ] The default config value I use should be constants grouped somewhere and also used in equality assertions in tests.
 - [ ] Test the paths on Windows.
 - [ ] Try reading something that we shouldn't parse, like a private key I could generate with OpenSSL.
 - [ ] Am I doing things right by using that Box<Error> thing everywhere?